Foliations whose first Chern class is nef: Algebraically integrable foliations with semistable leaves and nef anticanonical classes

-Since $L_1$ is the sum of a $\varphi$-relatively very ample divisor, and an effective $\pi$-exceptional divisor, it follows that the linear system $\cV_1$ separates points of $\Gamma$ lying outside the $\pi$-exceptional locus.
+Since $L_1$ is the sum of a $\varphi$-relatively sufficiently ample divisor, and an effective $\pi$-exceptional divisor, it follows that the $\varphi$-relative linear system $\cU_1$ separates points of $\Gamma$ lying outside the $\pi$-exceptional locus.
 Thus, if $D_C$ is a prime divisor in $\Gamma_C$ which is contracted by $g_C$, then $i(D_C)$ is contained in the $\pi$-exceptional locus.

-Since $C$ is very general, we conclude that, for every prime divisor $B\subseteq Y_0$, there is exactly one component in $\varphi^{-1}(B)$ which is not contained in the $\pi$-exceptional locus.
-This completes the proof. \end{proof}

-\begin{remark} Assume that $\Gamma = X$ and that $\varphi$ is equidimensional.
-Then each $\cV_p$ is reflexive, weakly positively curved, and with zero first Chern class.
-Hence they are numerically flat vector bundles by \cite[Proposition 2.6]{CCM19}.
-Moreover, the morphisms
+We also remark that general fibers of $\varphi_C$ and general fibers of $U_C \to C$ are the same.
+Hence every fibers of the locally trivial family $U_C \to C$ is irreducible.
+Thus, for every point $c\in C$, the fiber $\varphi_C^{-1}\{c\}$ has at most one irreducible component which is not $g_C$-exceptional.
+In conclusion, such a fiber has at most one irreducible component which is not contained in the $\pi$-exceptional locus.